-Do-it-yourself electronics used to be the domain of the super geeky, but over the past few years things have really changed.
-Platforms and computers like Arduino and the Raspberry Pi have given rise to a whole new maker culture, and it’s now easier than ever to get started experimenting with, learning and building DIY electronics projects.
+DIY electronics used to be the domain of the super geeky, but over the past few years Arduino and the Raspberry Pi have given rise to a whole new culture, and it’s now easier than ever to get started experimenting with and building DIY electronics projects.
 From Arduino and Arduino-compatible boards to complete DIY electronic kits, there’s something out there for everyone.

 With so many modules and kits available on the market, though, it can be a bit confusing if you’re not too well-versed in the subject.
 While it’s probably impossible to compile a definitive list of must-haves, it’s always nice to have a place to start.
 Here is a list of 10 fun kits and modules you should give a go.

 There are many parents who are worried about their children spending too much time online, or on smartphones...
 Read more

 LittleBits is a library of open-source electronics modules that simply snap together with magnets.
 LittleBits modules can be combined to create a large variety of different devices and projects.

 There are a number of different LittleBits kits available to purchase, but you can also buy individual modules as well as accessories such as mounting boards and USB cables.